-- Provide complaint forms in multiple languages. - Increased use of universal pictograms or other symbols at bus stops or on buses. - Increased translations of documents. - Conduct more language-specific outreach beyond focus groups associated with the development of this plan.

-Provide a short survey regarding LEP needs on buses in various languages for LEP individuals who cannot make it to outreach meetings, where these individuals can voice their concerns and opinions directly to NVTA.
+- Provide complaint forms in multiple languages. - Include Spanish translations on the categories listed the online comment form, which is via the HappyFox software - Increased use of universal pictograms or other symbols at bus stops or on buses. - Increased translations of documents. - Conduct more language-specific outreach beyond focus groups associated with the development of this plan - Provide a short survey regarding LEP needs on buses in various languages for LEP individuals who cannot make it to outreach meetings, where these individuals can voice their concerns and opinions directly to NVTA.

-F. Monitoring, Evaluating and Updating Plan
+E. Monitoring, Evaluating and Updating Plan